eldk/bootstrap/site/content/docs/5.0/getting-started/parcel.md

 To enjoy the full potential of Bootstrap and customize it to your needs, use the source files as a part of your project's bundling process.

-First, create your own `scss/custom.scss` and use it to override the [built-in custom variables]({{< docsref "/customize/sass" >}}).
+Create your own `scss/custom.scss` and use it to override the [built-in custom variables]({{< docsref "/customize/sass" >}}).
 Then, use it to add your customized variables, followed by Bootstrap import:

 {{< highlight scss >}}
 //override buit-in custom variables